rodericj/MeridianWine/README.md

 MeridianWine provides access to all (pending) of the wine regions around the world through a simple REST api.
 It leverages the [Meridian](https://github.com/khanlou/Meridian) server side swift framework.

-This is the second iteration of
+This is the second iteration of a [WineRegionServer](https://github.com/rodericj/WineRegionServer).
+This one is meant to be slimmer than Vapor as it needs to do less than Vapor can do.
+Also Meridian sounds cool.

 ## Routes

 ### GET /region